-Applications for the 2021 Turks and Women in Banking & Finance (WiBF) Leadership Scholarship are now closed.
+The Turks and Women in Banking & Finance (WiBF) Scholarship is now open!

 The Judging Panel will determine a number of Scholarship finalists by simple majority.
-The finalists must be available to attend a 10-15 minute interview with the Judging Panel during the week commencing 15 November 2021.
+The finalists must be available to attend a 10-15 minute interview with the Judging Panel.
 If we are unable to conduct the finalist interviews in person, they will be held via Zoom.

 Notification will be given to the Scholarship Winner as soon as practicable after the conclusion of the judging.